-Modifier Block – When activated the Loop will not be affected by any Modifiers triggered while the Loop is playing.
+When activated the Sample will not be affected by any Modifiers triggered while the Sample is playing.

-Sync – This is ARCADE’s time and pitch shifting algorithm, enabled by default whenever a Loop is loaded onto a key.
-When enabled the Loop will follow the tempo you set within ARCADE and your DAW.
-You can adjust pitch without affecting playback speed of a Loop and vice versa.
+Sync is ARCADE’s time and pitch shifting algorithm, enabled by default whenever a Sample is loaded onto a key.
+When enabled the Sample will follow the tempo you set within ARCADE and your DAW.
+You can adjust pitch without affecting playback speed of a Sample and vice versa.

 Disable Sync by toggling the Sync power button off.
-The Loop will play in its originally recorded pitch tempo.
+The Sample will play in its originally recorded pitch tempo.

-In the Sync section, you can also set the BPM, Key, and Time Signature in which the Loop was originally recorded.
-The BPM Time Signature and Key cannot be edited for Factory Loops, only User Loops.
-It’s recommended to edit these values sparingly since any changes to these values will update ARCADE’s database so it can be used with the same information at a later time.
-In general, it’s best to approach editing these settings only if they are incorrect, to begin with.
+It’s recommended to edit these values sparingly since any changes to these values will update ARCADE’s database so that the Sample can be used with the same information at a later time.
+In general, it’s best to edit these settings only if they are incorrect to begin with.

-The Formant power button engages the ability to control the filtering effect that alters the perceived acoustic resonance of a source and changes the characteristics (or ‘timbre’) of a sound.
-For example, turning the Formant knob to the left could make a string-based Loop sound like a cello whereas turning it to the right would make it sound like a violin.
+The Formant Power button engages the ability to control the filtering effect that alters the perceived acoustic resonance of a source and changes the characteristics (or ‘timbre’) of a sound.
+For example, turning the Formant knob to the left could make a string-based Sample sound like a cello whereas turning it to the right would make it sound like a violin.

 Left velocity knob setting + high note on velocity = negative keyboard velocity modulation (i.e. will turn the parameter down)